About

 Favorite Podcasts: The So Strangely Podcast, Science Friday, Piano Puzzler

-Sylvie Tran (2024–2026; Seasons 4–6) is a Visiting Assistant Professor of Music Theory and Aural Skills at Oberlin Conservatory.
-She is completing her PhD in music theory at the University of Michigan, and she also holds a bachelor's degree in flute performance from the University of California, Santa Barbara.
-Sylvie's current research examines portrayals of the American West through lenses of race, gender, and landscape and the environment, primarily in American classical music from the twentieth and twenty-first centuries.
+Sylvie Tran (2024–2027; Seasons 4–6) is an Assistant Professor of Music Theory at Michigan State University.
+Her current research examines portrayals of the American West through lenses of race, gender, and landscape and the environment, primarily in American classical music from the twentieth and twenty-first centuries.
 Her secondary research, drawing from her experience as a flutist, deals with performance and analysis, particularly the intersubjective aspects of chamber music performance as well as the politics of reorchestration and arrangements/transcriptions.
+Sylvie holds a PhD in music theory from the University of Michigan and a bachelor’s degree in flute performance from the University of California, Santa Barbara.

 Past Editorial Board Members